Richard Bellings (courtier): Family

+Their son Richard took the surname Bellings-Arundell, in accordance with his Grandfather's will.

+Death

 Bellings was buried at St Columb Major in Cornwall.
 The coat of arms displayed on his headstone is described as "A cross pattée fitchée (Bealing) on an escutcheon of pretence (Arundell); impaling Arundell.
 Crest: Over esquire's helmet, on a wreath a demi-lion rampant, holding between its paws a cross pattée fitchée."